- Home

 Could someone in your local area be interested in your things?

-Websites like Freecycle allow you to offer and collect items for free, and you can just as easily do the same on Facebook – either by joining local groups or setting up a (free) listing on Facebook Marketplace.
+Websites like Freecycle allow you to give away items for free, and you can just as easily do the same on Facebook – either by joining local groups or setting up a (free) listing on Facebook Marketplace.

 Could you digitise books, photos, and DVDs to save space?

-Some of the most common things that we have taking up space in our homes are photos, books, and DVDs.
+Some of the most common things that take up space in our homes are photos, books, and DVDs.

 When it comes to photos, it’s worth asking yourself how important it is to you to keep physical copies as digitising your photo collection can be a great way to save space.
 It can also make it easier to search through your collection, and you’ll be able to access them portably from your phone or tablet.

-If you enjoy collecting beautiful albums of your memories with family and friends, the prospect of getting rid of your hard work might seem unappealing – but it doesn’t have to be an either-or situation.
+If you enjoy creating beautiful photo albums, the prospect of getting rid of your hard work might seem unappealing – but it doesn’t have to be an either-or situation.

 If you’ve got lots of loose photos that aren’t in frames or albums, why not digitise only those?
 This way, you don’t have to let go of your display collection, but you’ll save on the space taken up by the rest of your library.
 Plus, you’ll still be able to reprint any of your photos later if you want to display them.